dharmraj-chauhan/dharmraj-chauhan/README.md

 - 👋 Hi, I’m @dharmraj-chauhan
-- 🌱 I’m currently learning technologies like ML and AI.
+- 🌱 I’m currently working on technologies like ML and AI.
 - 💞️ I’m looking to collaborate on software devlopment cycle.
 - 📫 chauhanraj.me@gmail.com